 Another study by Harris et al. (2005) was conducted using three elementary students in an elementary school using a beeper system to monitor their behaviors.
 These students were in a special education classroom, and the study took place at an elementary school located in the midwest part of the United States.
 The classroom was a self-contained classroom that served as a classroom for several different grades.
 Behaviors were first monitored through observations in order to collect baseline data.
 Data was collected over a total period of 15 minutes, and negative/positive behaviors were charted at specific 15-second time intervals.
 Once the beeper alarmed, the student to mark whether or not he/she was paying attention, the students were able to check if they were paying attention on a form.
 Overall, the students improved their on-task behavior from 50% to over 90% accuracy.
 However, once the beeper was removed, the students decreased in their on-task behavior, suggesting that they needed the beeper for a longer period to continue positive behaviors and generalize the behaviors across settings.

-Check-In Check-Out Systems
+Check-In/Check-Out Systems